mccoy-lab/aneuploidy_scrnaseq/README.md

 ## scploid R Package

-The package was installed from R using the devtools package and the following commands (as noted on https://github.com/starostikm/Aneuploidy2017/blob/master/README.md):
+The package was installed from R using the devtools package and the following commands:

 library(devtools)
 devtools::install_github("MarioniLab/Aneuploidy2017", subdir = "package")